cccri-jlin/marray_si/README.md

 # marray_si

-Supporting information for Horiuchi et. al, _"Characterizing key nucleotide polymorphisms of hepatitis C virus-disease associations via mass-spectrometric genotyping."_
+Supporting information for Horiuchi & Lin et al, _"Characterizing key nucleotide polymorphisms of hepatitis C virus-disease associations via mass-spectrometric genotyping."_

 DOI: [10.3892/ijo.2017.4209](https://doi.org/10.3892/ijo.2017.4209)

 This repository contains supplementary materials for the article above, as the _International Journal of Oncology_ does not host supplementary materials on the journal server.

+April 12, 2019: consolidation of repository to @jlincbio

 ## List of Contents